-Road trips can be an exciting way of travelling.
+Road trips can be an exciting way of traveling.
 They easily allow you to explore different destinations at your own pace, reach locations that are harder to reach by public transport or that are off the beaten path.
 If you own a car, you know that having insurance is essential.

 However, if you enjoy a car-free life and are seriously considering renting a car on your next trip (whether you’re thinking of a road trip or not), you’re probably not aware of the fact that you’ll be asked to have a valid car rental insurance policy.